Nevada

 State of Oregon Elections & Voting

-• October 18 Deadline to postmark voter registration
+• October 15 Deadline to register to vote

 To register to vote in Oregon, you must be: